 Asia Symposium on Quality Electronic Design (ASQED)

 In the Poster Session, the illustrations are mounted on a poster board which is then mounted on an easel.
 The illustrations may consist of equations, graphs, photographs, and short text bullets.
 Authors should prepare Illustrations for ease of viewing by persons who will typically stand or sit about two meters (six feet) from the display.
 The illustrations will be arranged and secured to poster board by the author prior to start of the session.
-The poster board is 30x40 inches and is made of heavy foam.
+The poster board is roughly 30" (wide)x40"(tall) and is made of heavy foam.
 (Note, authors are NOT expected to bring the poster board, these will be provided by ASQED at the conference).
-Only one poster board is allowed for each paper.
+Only one poster board is allocated and allowed for each paper.

-ASQED2010 poster session chairs will be available during most of the poster session.
-For the location of the poster session and to obtain the display boards and tapes stop by the ASQED registration desk in the hotel.
+ASQED poster session chairs will be available during most of the poster session.
+For the location of the poster session and to obtain the display boards and tapes stop by the ASQED registration desk located at the venue.

 More Guidelines for Preparing Posters: